bergsans/display-message/README.md

 # Display Message
 This application display output in a floating window until a key is pressed, useful in a milieu such as X-Monad.
-A user can interact with the application in two ways, either by sending messages in as cli arguments or by replacing the content in a scratch file.
+A user can interact with the application in 3 ways,
+* either by sending messages in as cli arguments
+* by replacing the content in a scratch file
+* using Unix pipes

 ## Scratch file
 A user modifies the content of file `scratch-output` by use of an external application such as Bash.
 See Vim example for a possible use-case. `./build/fn-res` displays this content in a 800x800 floating window.